Bateyjosue/thegym-playground-notes/JavaScript/Nestjs/Introduction.md

   ### What is nestjs

-in a nodejs backed, typescript friendly, solves architecture uses [[expressjs]] under the hood, scalable & maintainable, modular structure uses [[dependency injection]]
+is a nodejs backed, typescript friendly, solves architecture uses [[expressjs]] under the hood, scalable & maintainable, modular structure uses [[dependency injection]]

 ### Why Nestjs